Fortune Telling The Naples News

 So why does this change the # 1 rule of real estate, Location Location Location?

 Because that phrase has been what has driven our real estate market around the world.
 The home near the ocean, the lake, the city center, the park, the mountains, the view or the convenience.
 These are the reasons why the same homes decade after decade get remodeled and updated and continue to go up and up in value.
 Until now.

-They are never going to remodel a home or fix one up because it’s in a cool location.
+They are never going to remodel a home or fix one up because it’s in a great location.
 They could care less if their home is 10 miles out of town, as long as Uber is available.
 They don’t care about the view, they close the blinds and stare at iPhones.
 Their children will never play in the yard, it’s not “safe”.
-They will have play dates at a strip mall play park or spray park.
+They will have play dates at a strip mall, play park or spray park.